monami-ya-mrb/monami-ya.mrb/README.md

 Please ask us if you want to distribute your code under another license.

+This version is included TLSF.
+See also TLSF-*/COPYING.

 ## How to Contribute

-Send pull request to <http://github.com/mruby/mruby>.
+Send pull request to <http://github.com/monaka/mruby>.
 We consider you have granted non-exclusive right to your contributed code under MIT license.
 If you want to be named as one of mruby developers, include update to the AUTHORS file in your pull request.